Cherickal

 Cherickal is a locality in the city of Pandalam.
 It is geographically situated on the eastern end of the Alappuzha district and the western part of the Pathanamthitta district.
 The southern end of Cherickal is on the verge of the Alappuzha District (in fact cherickal formed a part of Alappuzha, before it was transferred to the jurisdiction of Pathanamthitta District).
 Part of Pandalam Municipality and Adoor Taluk, Cherickal comes under the Pathanamthitta Parliamentary and Adoor Assembly Constituencies.

 Cherickal is encompassed by valleys, paddy fields, rivulets and streams, as well as country roads that pass through rubber plantations and dales.

 Institutions and Facilities

-Cherickal has a state-run primary school and is also home to the Mannam Ayurvedic Medical College is located in Cherickal.
+Cherickal has a state-run primary school and is also home to the Mannam Ayurvedic Medical College.